8 key steps of a cloud exit strategy

 If your cloud-hosted app creates or manages persistent data, you'll need to back up that data.
 The way to do that will vary depending on how the data is stored.
 If data lives in a database, you can take a snapshot of the database.
 Object storage data can be copied to external storage to create backups.

 Be sure that the data backups are compatible with the data technology you plan to use to support the app once it's back on premises.
 Some proprietary cloud-based databases and data storage services don't have equivalents that you can run yourself on premises.
-You may need to convert data to get it back on premises.
+You might need to convert data to get it back on premises.

-4. Back up app
+4. Back up the application

 The backup process will vary depending on how your application is deployed.
 If it's a containerized app, you can move the container images on premises without going through a complicated snapshotting process.
 To back up an application that is hosted directly on a VM, take a snapshot of the VM.
 Then convert the snapshot to a format you can host on premises.